Stake on Ethereum with Confidence

 Execution layer (EL) rewards are received by validators only when they are proposing blocks, which is a random and infrequent event.
 EL rewards include MEV rewards and tips (i.e., priority fees).

-When staking ETH with Figment, all rewards are sent automatically to your validator’s withdrawal address.
+When staking ETH with Figment, it is currently not possible to choose multiple wallet addresses to receive your rewards.
+All rewards are sent automatically to your validator’s withdrawal address.
+Your withdrawal address cannot be changed.

-Figment mitigates ETH staking risks such as slashing by applying its “safety over liveness” approach, which prioritizes security.
-Figment takes a four layer approach to slashing risk mitigation in our Ethereum infrastructure.
+Figment mitigates ETH staking risks such as slashing by applying our “safety over liveness” approach, which prioritizes security.
+We execute a four layer strategy to slashing risk mitigation in our Ethereum infrastructure.
+These four considerations are:

-A maximum of 250 validators (or 8000 ETH) can be staked in a single transaction with Figment by using our audited and battled tested batch smart contract.
+A maximum of 250 validators (or 8000 ETH) can be staked in a single transaction with Figment by using our audited and battle-tested batch smart contract.

-Transactions for depositing to validators incur gas and transaction fees, so it is recommended to keep some extra ETH liquid in the wallet from which you wish to stake when depositing.
-Figment’s commission for staking ETH is tailored to each customer based on their staking volume.
+Transactions for depositing to validators incur gas and transaction fees, so it is recommended to keep some extra ETH liquid in the wallet from which you wish to stake from when depositing.

-Figment supports multiple MEV relays: Flashbots and Blocknative.
-Multi-relay support helps maximize the rewards derived from MEV-Boost.
+Figment supports multiple MEV relays including Flashbots and BloXroute Regulated.
+Multi-relay support helps maximize Execution Layer rewards.